Capstone · Optional · Solo

 You should see options for --device, --primary-interface, --backup-interface, --duration, and --kind (default link-failover).
 If incident isn't a recognised subcommand, pull and re-run.

 Reset to known-good baseline and confirm the stack is healthy.
-The investigation will leave the lab in a non-default state mid-flight (a cascade running, a device flagged in maintenance) so the reset matters more here than in the part guides:
+The investigation puts the lab into states the part guides didn't — so the reset matters more here.
+Run it before you start:

-reset is safe to run repeatedly — clears any leftover maintenance flags, expires workshop-related silences, removes any cascade scenarios from a prior run, and restarts the log shipper if it has gone quiet. status should show every row ok; if anything is yellow or red, flag it before continuing.
+reset is safe to run repeatedly — it re-loads the Infrahub source-of-truth, clears any device maintenance flags, re-applies sonda's baseline scenarios (so the steady-state broken peers stay firing), and expires any workshop-related Alertmanager silences. status should show every row ok; if anything is yellow or red, flag it before continuing.

 Two browser tabs ready: